Dave839383/promotions/README.md

 # Clothing Promotion Competition
-Consists of an Angular frontend (promotion-frontend folder) that sends requests to a Python backend written in Django Rest Framework (promotion-backend folder).
+Consists of an Angular frontend (promotions-frontend folder) that sends requests to a Python backend written in Django Rest Framework (promotions-backend folder).

 ### Run Angular
 ```